Pádraig Dunne

-Pádraig Dunne (born 13 May 1962) is an Irish retired Gaelic footballer.
+Pádraig Dunne (born 13 May 1962) is an Irish former Gaelic footballer.
 His league and championship career with the Offaly senior team spanned fourteen seasons from 1981 to 1994.

 Dunne made his senior debut for Offaly during the 1981 championship.
-Over the course of the next fourteen seasons he won one All-Ireland medal.
-Dunne also won two Leinster medals.
+Over the course of the next fourteen seasons he won one All-Ireland SFC medal.
+Dunne also won two Leinster SFC medals.
 He played his last game for Offaly in June 1994.